Post Conviction Lawyers

 The Supreme Court has expressly held that a defendant does not waive an ineffective assistance of counsel claim simply by entering a plea.
 Instead, because voluntariness of the plea depends on whether counsel’s advice was within the range of competence demanded of attorneys in criminal cases, courts must continue to apply the familiar two-part test provided by Strickland v.
 Washington, 466 U.S. 668, 104 S.Ct.
 2052, 80 L.Ed.2d 674 (1984).
 Arvelo v.
 Secretary, Florida Dept. of Corrections, 25 Fla.
 L. Weekly Fed.
 C 1255 (11th Cir.
 June 10, 2015) (quoting Hill v.
 Lockhart, 474 U.S. 52, 56–57, 106 S.Ct.
 366, 369–70, 88 L.Ed.2d 203 (1985)).
 In accordance with these well-established principles, Petitioner’s must submit that the post-conviction court should have granted him or her an evidentiary hearing as to each claim or given him the opportunity to amend any facially insufficient claim.

-How To Prevail on an Ineffective Assistance of Counsel Claim
+How To Prevail on an Ineffective Assistance of Counsel Claim?

-To prevail on a claim of ineffective assistance of counsel, a defendant must demonstrate that (1) counsel’s performance was deficient and (2) there is a reasonable probability that the outcome of the proceeding would have been different had counsel not been deficient.
 Strickland, 466 U.S. at 687, 694.
 In the plea setting, a defendant must show that there was a reasonable probability that, but for counsel’s errors, he would not have pleaded guilty and would have insisted on going to trial.
 In the plea setting, a defendant must show that there was a reasonable probability that, but for counsel’s errors, he would not have pleaded guilty and would have insisted on going to trial.

-Email a post conviction lawyer today (888) 233-8895.
+Email a post-conviction lawyer today at (888) 233-8895.

 Post Conviction Opinions